pcheng17/neovim-config/README.md

-# neovim-config
+# vim-config

-Peter's neovim configurations.
+Peter's vim configurations.
 Relies on vim_plug, which is included in this repo.

 ## Todo List
-* Add functionality to detect vim/neovim
+* Add instructions on what symlinks to create

 ## Commands to know